 Here’s my typical view…minus the cute kids in their booster seats!
 I am totally in love with the pendants over our island.
+I spent ages looking for the right pendant lighting to suit my kitchen, it was such a difficult decision.
+They had to be perfect!
 They’re one of the many things in the house that just make me so happy when I look at them.
 Oh and see that bare wall above Arden’s pink kitchen?
 Someday I would love a wooden word sign like Joanna always uses…bakery, farmhouse, super market…I’m not picky!

 Whoops.
 Speaking of booster seats.
 Let’s just pretend you can’t see those, mmkay? 😉 Anyway, here’s another view of the kitchen, looking into the foyer and dining room area.
 When we were building one thing I knew I wanted was a cabinet design that went all the way up to the ceiling.
 I think it’s so hard to decorate above cabinets…so this took care of that issue!